-In 1997, Colorado, Wyoming, Nebraska and the Department of Interior formed a unique partnership with the goal of developing a shared approach to managing the Platte River.
+In 1997, Colorado, Wyoming, Nebraska, and the Department of Interior formed a unique partnership with the goal of developing a shared approach to managing the Platte River.
 Water users from the three states and local and national conservation groups joined the effort.
 Together, these stakeholders developed an innovative approach for improving the management of the Platte including but not limited to flow objectives that are intended to improve Platte River flows compared to flow conditions when the Cooperative Agreement was signed.
-In addition, water use has increased or will increase above 1997 levels and must be offset.
+In addition, water use has increased or will increase above 1997 levels and must be offset in order to achieve flow objectives.
 The three states and the federal government each have plans ("depletions plans") that describe how they will offset impacts to target flows from water-related activities that were started after July 1997.

-Colorado continues to meet its Plan for Future Depletions by mitigating impacts of new water-related activities in the North and South Platte basins.
-The state continues to monitor and report water use information pursuant to Colorado's Plan for Future Depletions and evaluate future water needs in the basins.
+Colorado continues to meet its depletion plan by mitigating impacts of new waterrelated activities in the North and South Platte basins.
+The state continues to monitor and report water use information pursuant to Colorado's depletion plan and evaluate future water needs in the basins.